 United Airlines cancels flights to Tokyo, Seoul, Singapore

-United Airlines Holdings Inc said on Friday it was cancelling flights to Tokyo, Osaka, Singapore and Seoul due to health concerns related to the coronavirus outbreak.
+United Airlines Holdings Inc said on Friday it was cancelling flights to Tokyo, Osaka, Singapore and Seoul on fears of a coronavirus pandemic.

-The Chicago-based airline also said it was extending the suspension of U.S. flights to China through April 30.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)